Oregon Chardonnay Celebration

 Through imagery, words, and wine, they’ll share why Oregon’s diverse terrain provides ideal microclimates for showcasing Chardonnay’s many facets.

-After the seminar, your journey continues at the GRAND TASTING, where you’ll explore more than 40 Oregon Chardonnays, sampling the breadth and depth of Oregon Chardonnay, making pit stops along the way to enjoy light Chardonnay-friendly hors d’œuvres.
+After the seminar, taste more than 40 Oregon Chardonnays from our 2017 Featured Wineries, sampling the breadth and depth of Oregon Chardonnay.
+Make pit-stops along your journey to enjoy light Chardonnay-friendly hors d’œuvres.

-Please note, if you cannot attend both events, there are tickets available for the Grand Tasting only.

-For details regarding speakers and participating wineries, please visit the Oregon Chardonnay Celebration website here: